aryehlev/easyproto-gen/README.md

 - You **don't need `.proto` files** or schema sharing with external systems
 - You want to **define types in Go** and derive the wire format from them

 This is the protobuf equivalent of using `encoding/json` with struct tags - you define Go structs, add tags, and get serialization for free.
+Unlike `google.golang.org/protobuf`, you don't need to change your types to generated ones.
+Just add `protobuf` tags to your existing structs and generate the marshal/unmarshal methods.

 ### Don't Use This When